 If your or someone you know needs immediate medical assistance, they should visit the nearest emergency room.
 The closest emergency room to campus is the Vanderbilt University Medical Center Emergency Room located at 1211 Medical Center Drive, Nashville, TN 37232.

 If you or someone you know needs to speak with a University Counseling Center professional immediately:

-If you or someone you know needs to speak with a professional counselor immediately, the University Counseling Center offers Crisis Care Counseling during the summer and academic year.
+If you or someone you know needs to speak with a professional counselor immediately, the University Counseling Center offers Urgent Care Counseling during the summer and academic year.
 Students may come directly to the UCC and be seen by the clinician on call, or may call the UCC at (615) 322-2571 to speak with a clinician.
 If you are calling after hours, you will be transferred to an answering service with mental health providers on call.